punchcode-fullstack/student-resources/general/offboarding/offboarding.md

 13e.
 Explain CRUD

-## Mysql and SQL
+## Postgres and SQL

 14a.
-What is mysql
+What is postgres

 14b.
 What is SQL (https://www.w3schools.com/sql/)